Who is the Family Advocate?

 How much does the Family Advocate charge to endorse the parenting plan or to assist during disputes?

 - The Family Advocate is a neutral Family Law specialist.
-He/she may not act as a legal representative for one of the parties (parents).
+He/she may not act as a legal representative for either of the parties.
 The Family Advocate may also not act as witness to give evidence on behalf of any party (parent) involved.

 - In complex and/or high conflict cases, the Family Advocate may require further expert reports from (for example) forensic specialists or clinical psychologists.
 The parties (parents) are responsible for these costs.